 For neutral crystals, there are two ways to easily obtain interactions that are attractive for some values of l .
-In neither case are the interactions monotonic long range.
-The first is short-range local effects due to chemical properties of proximate steps, while the other is the indirect Friedel-like interaction.
+In neither case are the interactions monotonic long-range.
+The first is short-range local effects due to chemical properties of proximate steps while the other is the indirect Friedel-like interaction.

-5.9.1 Atomic-Range Attractions
+9.1.
+Atomic-Range Attractions

-At very small step separations, the long-range l^{-2} monotonic behavior is expected to break down and depend strongly on the local geometry and chemistry.
-Interactions between atoms near step edges are typically direct, thus stronger than interactions mediated by substrate elastic fields or indirect electronic effects (see below).
-We saw earlier that a l^{-3} higher order term arises at intermediate separations [42], and further such terms should also appear with decreasing l .
-On TaC(910) [vicinal to (001) and miscut toward the [010] direction], Zuo et al. [183] explained step bunching using a weak $\ell^{-3[\pm 0.5]}$ attraction in addition to the l^{-2} repulsion.
-(The double-height steps are electrically neutral.)
-Densityfunctional theory (DFT) studies were subsequently performed for this system by Shenoy and Ciobanu [184].
-Similarly, Yamamoto et al. [185] used an attractive l^{-3} dipolequadrupole interaction to explain anomalous decay of multilayer holes on SrTiO3(001).
+At very small step separations the long-range the longrange l^{-2} monotonic behavior is expected to break down and depend strongly on the local geometry and chemistry.
+Interactions between atoms near step edges are typically direct and so stronger than interactions mediated by substrate elastic fields or indirect electronic effects (see below).
+We saw earlier that a l^{-3} higher-order term arises at intermediate separations [Najafabadi and Srolovitz 1994], and further such terms should also appear with decreasing l .
+On TaC(910) [vicinal to (001)] and miscut toward the [010] direction], Zuo et al. [2001] explained step bunching using a weak $\ell^{-3[\pm 0.5]}$ attraction in addition to the l^{-2} repulsion.
+[The double-height steps are electrically neutral.]
+Density-functional theory (DFT) studies were subsequently performed for this system by Shenoy and Ciobanu [2003].
+Similarly, Yamamoto et al. [2010] used an attractive l^{-3} dipole-quadrupole interaction to explain anomalous decay of multilayer holes on $SrTiO_3(001)$.

 More interesting than such generic effects are attractions that occur at very short step separations for special situations.
-A good example is Ciobanu et al. [186], who find an attraction at the shortest separation due to the cancellation of force monopoles of two adjacent steps on vicinal Si(113) at that value of l .
+A good example is Ciobanu et al. [2003], who find an attraction at the shortest separation due to the cancellation of force monopoles of two adjacent steps on vicinal Si(113) at that value of l .

-As alluded to above, most of our understanding of the role of l^{-2} step interactions comes from the mapping of classical step configurations in 2D to the worldlines of spinless fermions in 1D.
+As alluded to above, most of our understanding of the role of l^{-2} step interactions comes from the mapping of classical step configurations in 2D to the world lines of spinless fermions in 1D.
 Unlike fermions, however, steps can touch (thereby forming double-height steps), just not cross.
-Such behavior is even more likely for vicinal fcc or bcc (001) surfaces, where the shortest possible "terrace," some fraction of a lateral nearest-neighbor spacing, amounts to touching fermions when successive layers of the crystal are described with simple-cubic rather than layer-by-layer laterally offset coordinates.
-Sathiyanarayanan et al. [187] investigated some systematics of step touching, adopting a model in which touching steps on a vicinal cost an energy ε_t .
+Such behavior is even more likely for vicinal fcc or bcc (001) surfaces, where the shortest possible "terrace", some fraction of a lateral nearest-neighbor spacing, amounts to touching fermions when successive layers of the crystal are described with simple-cubic rather than layer-by-layer laterally offset coordinates.
+Sathiyanarayanan et al. [2009] investigated some systematics of step touching, adopting a model in which touching steps on a vicinal cost an energy ε_t .
 Note that $\epsilon_t = \infty$ recoups the standard fermion model.
-For simplicity, the short study concentrates on the "free-fermion" case $\tilde{A} = 0$, i.e., $\varrho = 2$ (cf. Eqn (5.28)).
-Even for $\epsilon_t = 0$, there is an effective attraction, i.e., $\varrho < 2$, since the possibility of touching broadens the TWD.
+For simplicity, the short study concentrates on the "free fermion" case A = 0, i.e. $\rho = 2$.
+(Cf. Eq.
+(25).)
+Even for $\epsilon_t = 0$ there is an effective attraction, i.e. $\rho < 2$, since the possibility of touching broadens the TWD.
 This broadening is even more pronounced for $\epsilon_t < 0$.
 In other words, such short-range effects can appear, for a particular system, to contribute a long-range attraction.
 Closer examination shows that this attraction is a finite-size effect that fades away for large values of $\langle \ell \rangle$.
 In our limited study, we found that fits of simulated data to the GWD expression could be well described by the following finite-size scaling form, with the indicated three fitting parameters:

-$$p{\rm eff} = 2 - (0.9 \pm 0.1) \langle \ell \rangle^{-0.29 \pm 0.07} \exp\left[-(3.3 \pm 0.2) \epsilon_t / k_B T \right].$$ (5.43)
+$$\varrho{\rm eff} = 2 - (0.9 \pm 0.1) \langle \ell \rangle^{-0.29 \pm 0.07} \exp[-(3.3 \pm 0.2) \epsilon_t / k_B T].$$ (43)